-Schedule 21-UI: LCSA: UI/CPV Towantic (ER18-2302)
+• Schedule 21-UI: LCSA: UI/CPV Towantic (ER18-2302)

-On August 24, UI filed under Schedule 21-UI a Localized Costs Sharing Agreement ("LCSA") by and between UI and CPV Towantic LLC ("CPV Towantic").
-UI filed the LCSA so that it can recover Towantic's Category B Load Ratio Share of the revenue requirement for UI's Localized Facilities under Schedule 21-UI.
-A January 1, 2018 effective date was requested.
-Comments on this filing are due September 14.
+On October 17, the FERC accepted the Localized Costs Sharing Agreement ("LCSA") by and between UI and CPV Towantic LLC ("CPV Towantic") filed by UI under Schedule 21-UI.
+66 As previously reported, UI filed the LCSA so that it can recover Towantic's Category B Load Ratio Share of the revenue requirement for UI's Localized Facilities under Schedule 21-UI.
+The LCSA was accepted effective as of January 1, 2018, as requested.
+Unless the October 17 order is challenged, this proceeding will be concluded.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).